chadnash/factorycontroller/README.md

 # factorycontroller
 An implementation of a factory controller. this is part of the application for a coles job

+yes it is one file - sorry
+the outpu format could be improved

 this finds the best solutions in terms of time to run this agrees with the given answer on the example case wi=making 4 electric engins in total the timings might be diffent as I find other solutions